sketchbuch/configure_linux/README.md

 # Configure Linux

-An Ansible setup to configure linux distros and install apps etc.
+Ansible setup to configure a my linux distro and install apps etc. in real and virtual environments.

 ## Prerequisites